syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/Word-Conversion.md

 * Example: Image and PDF.

-Essential DocIO can convert various flow document as fixed document by using our layout engine.
-Following conversions are supported by Essential DocIO.
+Essential&reg; DocIO can convert various flow document as fixed document by using our layout engine.
+Following conversions are supported by Essential&reg; DocIO.

 * Microsoft Word file format Conversions.
 * [Word to PDF](https://www.syncfusion.com/document-processing/word-framework/net/word-to-pdf-conversion).